-- The reason for support provided remains confidential.
+- Reasons for support provided remains confidential.
 Provision is part of a range of support offered to children for a number of reasons including those with additional needs such as English as as additional language, pupils with special educational needs or a disability and higher attaining pupils requiring provision that is additional and different.

 - Pupil premium will not be used to subsidise activities for all pupils or reduce costs generally.
-It is specifically for those children who are entitled (although on some occasions other pupils may benefit).
+It is specifically for those children who are entitled (although on occasions other pupils may benefit).
 Pupil premium for a number of children receiving funding may be used for the individual or combined in order to achieve the best outcomes.
 This is dependent on individual or cohort needs.

 Use of funding can include:

 - A uniform grant when children start school.